photos-network/core/crates/oauth_authentication/README.md

-# Authentication
+# OAuth 2.0 Authentication

-This crate provides an **Authorization code flow with PKCE** for [Photos.network](https://photos.network).
+This crate offers an **Authorization code flow with PKCE** for [Photos.network](https://photos.network).

+To identify users and granting them access to the applications content, the Open Authorization (OAuth) standard is used so users can login without sharing credentials theirselfs.
-Public clients (e.g. native and single-page applications) cannot securely store client secrets.
+Since public clients (e.g. native mobile applications and single-page applications) cannot securely store client secrets.
+This application is using [PKCE](https://datatracker.ietf.org/doc/html/rfc7636) so it creates a pair of secrets (Code Verifier & Code Challenge) and send it to the **authorization server** over HTTPS.
+This way a malicious attacker can only intercept the Authorization Code but can't exchange it for a token without knowing the Code Verifier.

 ### Native apps
 Decompiling the app will reveal the Client Secret, which is bound to the app and is the same for all users and devices.
 Also they make use of a custom URL scheme to capture redirects (e.g., photosapp://) potentially allowing malicious applications to receive an Authorization Code from your Authorization Server.